Lowie375/prontbot/README.md

 latest build: v0.1.0

-prontbot is a custom twitch bot that does things on my channel.
+prontbot is a custom twitch bot that will do things on my channel.
-at this point, i'm not sure what and that's okay. i'll figure it out someday
+(at this point, i'm not sure exactly what it'll do and that's okay. i'll figure it out someday)

-prontbot's license is tbd, but will likely be the MIT license or something similar
+prontbot is still in its early stages of development and is largely incomplete. use at your own risk!

+prontbot is currently licensed under the MIT license, but that is subject to change.